- Early-stage breast cancer treatment is more manageable, less expensive, and results in better outcomes than later stage detection.

-The American Cancer Society’s (ACS) estimates that roughly 13% of US women will get invasive breast cancer in their lifetimes.
-The ACS also estimates the lifetime risk (called average risk) of breast cancer deaths is 3% of American women.
+The American Cancer Society’s (ACS) estimates that roughly 13 percent of US women will get invasive breast cancer in their lifetimes.
+The ACS also estimates the lifetime risk (called average risk) of breast cancer deaths is 3 percent of American women.

 Your breast cancer risk varies by age and race or ethnicity:

 - Age: Cancer detection and death rates increase as you age.
 Half of the women diagnosed with breast cancer are 62 or younger, and women in their 70s are at the highest risk due to age.

 - Race/ethnicity: Non-Hispanic white women have the highest cancer rate per 100,000 (131), and non-Hispanic black women follow closely (127).
 African American/Black women have the highest death rate per 100,000 (28), while Asian/Pacific Islanders have the lowest incidence and death rates.

 Breast density is also a risk factor.
 Dense breasts have a lot of fibrous or glandular tissue and little fat.
 Women with dense breasts are at a higher risk of breast cancer.

 Dense breast tissue also makes screening mammography harder to interpret.
 However, research has found that 3D mammogram finds more cancers than traditional 2D mammograms.